realgo/bashlock/README.md

 ==================================
 [![Build Status](https://travis-ci.org/solarkennedy/bashlock.png)](https://travis-ci.org/solarkennedy/bashlock)

-This is a function that implements a lockfile and exclusive access via that file.
-It's a bash function that manages the lockfile via a trap and is meant to easily be pulled into code to prevent multiple instances from running at once.
+This includes both a bash function and Python class that implements exclusive locking via a filesystem file.

+This is used to prevent multiple instances of a script from running at the same time.
-Another option is to call the script from "run-one" optional package.
-However, bashlock can be used without any external dependencies.

 Features
 --------